jessicarose/open-advice-1-1s/README.md

 As part of my own process, I have advice-seekers DM me to get my Calendly link.
 You may want to share this directly if you're communicating to potential advice-seekers via email or other relatively private communication channel.

 Calendly will give people the option to pick the timeslot that suits them best and send you both calendar invites.
+It magically handles timezones, to make signups easier.

 # Holding 1:1s